OpenNebula/minione/README.md

 # MiniONE

-MiniONE is an easy to use deployment tool for the OpenNebula KVM evaluation environment.
-All necessary components to manage and (locally) run the virtual machines are installed and configured on your dedicated physical host with just a single command run.
+MiniONE is an easy to use deployment tool for the OpenNebula which setup either **KVM** based or **LXD** (Linux containers) evaluation environment.
+All necessary components to manage and run the virtual machines or containers  are installed and configured on your dedicated physical host with just a single command run.

 ## Requirements

-- dedicated physical host supporting hardware virtualization
+- dedicated physical host
 - min.
 2 GiB RAM
 - min.
 20 GiB free space on disk
-- operating system **CentOS 7, Ubuntu 16.04, Ubuntu 18.04, Ubuntu 18.10 or Debian 9**
+- for **KVM** operating system **CentOS 7, Ubuntu 16.04, Ubuntu 18.04, Ubuntu 18.10 or Debian 9**
+- for **LXD** operating system **Ubuntu 18.04, Ubuntu 18.10**
 - fresh default install of the operating system with the latest updates
 - privileged user access (`root`)